 Bailiff enforcement and vulnerable households.

-If you are vulnerable, please don’t be tempted to download template letters from internet sites.
+If you are vulnerable, please do not be tempted to download template letters from internet sites.
 In particular, please don’t be tempted to send a template letter to claim that you are from a vulnerable household.
 If there is serious disability in the family, whilst this does not exclude the bailiff from taking enforcement action, it is important to bring such instances to the enforcement agencies attention.
 This may affect the approach made by the enforcement agent and possibly lead to the debt being managed in-house by the enforcement company’s Welfare Department.

 Given the importance of vulnerability to the enforcement industry (and their local authority clients) most companies have dedicated Welfare Departments with specialty trained staff.
-Once vulnerability has been identified, the account will be managed in-house.
+Once vulnerability has been identified, the account will usually be managed in-house.
 A personal visit from a bailiff will be avoided.

 Commentary from Bailiff Advice Online

 If you are vulnerable and worried about a bailiff visit or have contacted the enforcement company or bailiff and are having difficulty getting the company to accept that you are genuinely vulnerable, then please do not hesitate to contact us.
-You can email a question to us using our online Enquiry Form.
+You can email a question to us in confidence using our online Enquiry Form.
 Alternatively, you can contact us by phone.
 Details can be found on our Contact page.